NebulousLabs/Sia/doc/API.md

 `hashtype` indicates what type of hash it is.
 The options are 'blockid', 'transactionid', 'unlockhash', 'siacoinoutputid', 'filecontractid', 'siafundoutputid'.
 If the object is a block, only the 'block' field will be filled out.
-If the object is a transaction, only the and 'transaction' field will be filled out.
+If the object is a transaction, only the 'transaction' field will be filled out.
 For all other types, the 'blocks' and 'transactions' fields will be filled out, returning all of the blocks and transactions that feature the provided hash.

 Wallet
 ------